Master of Science in Mathematics

 The Master's program serves a dual purpose.
 For some students it will be a terminal program of mathematics education; for others it will lead to study and research at the doctoral level.
 To earn the Master of Science degree, the student must satisfy course and residency requirements, and achieve two passes at the M.S. level among three Exams in Real Analysis, Complex Analysis and Algebra prior to the start of the second year.

-The total number of required courses for the M.S. degree is 12, completed with satisfactory performance.
+The total number of required courses for the M.S. degree is 12, completed with satisfactory performance (B or better).
 Students are required to complete at least one series of the following courses: Mathematics 210A-B-C, 220A-B-C, or 230A-B-C. At most one undergraduate course may count as an elective course, provided it is sponsored by rank faculty and approved by the Graduate Advisor.
 At most one elective course (at least three units) is allowed outside the Department.

 Students who fail to pass the required examinations satisfactorily within the period specified will be recommended for academic disqualification by the Graduate Dean.